awsdocs/aws-transfer-user-guide/doc_source/transfer-file.md

 + FileZilla \(Windows, macOS, and Linux\)

 The following limitations apply to every client:
++ Amazon S3 and Amazon EFS \(due to the NFSv4 protocol\) require filenames to be in UTF\-8 encoding\.
+Using different encoding can lead to unexpected results\.
+For Amazon S3, see [Object key naming guidelines](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html#object-key-guidelines)\.
 + For File Transfer Protocol over SSL \(FTPS\), only Explicit mode is supported\.
 Implicit mode is not supported\.
 + For File Transfer Protocol \(FTP\) and FTPS, only Passive mode is supported\.
 + For FTP and FTPS, only STREAM mode is supported\.
 + For FTP and FTPS, only Image/Binary mode is supported\.
 + For FTP and FTPS, TLS \- PROT C \(unprotected\) TLS for the data connection is the default but PROT C is not supported in the AWS Transfer Family FTPS protocol\.
-So for FTPS, you will need to issue PROT P for your data operation to be accepted\.
+So for FTPS, you need to issue PROT P for your data operation to be accepted\.
 + If you are using Amazon S3 for your server's storage, and if your client contains an option to use multiple connections for a single transfer, make sure to disable the option\.
 Otherwise, large file uploads can fail in unpredictable ways\.
 Note that if you are using Amazon EFS as your storage backend, EFS *does* support multiple connections for a single transfer\.

 The following is a list of available commands for FTP and FTPS: